dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/salesforce.md

     ├── requirements.txt
     └── salesforce_pipeline.py
     ```

 ## **Add credential**

 1. Inside the `.dlt` folder, you'll find a file called “*secrets.toml*”, which is where you can securely store your access tokens and other sensitive information.
 It's important to handle this file with care and keep it safe.

     Here's what the file looks like:

     ```toml
     # put your secret values and credentials here. do not share this file and do not push it to github
     [sources.salesforce]
-    username = "please set me up!" # salesforce user name password = "please set me up!" # salesforce password security_token = "please set me up!" # salesforce security token generated
+    username = "please set me up!" # Salesforce user name password = "please set me up!" # Salesforce password security_token = "please set me up!" # Salesforce security token generated

     [destination.bigquery.credentials]
     project_id = "project_id" # GCP project ID
     private_key = "private_key" # Unique private key (including `BEGIN and END PRIVATE KEY`)
     client_email = "client_email" # Service account email
     location = "US" # Project location (e.g. “US”)
     ```

 2. Please replace the values of “*username”* and “*password”* in the “*secrets.toml”* with your actual Salesforce account login credentials.
 3. Next, replace the value of “*security_token”* with the one that [you copied above](salesforce.md#grab-credentials).
 This will ensure that your verified source can access your Salesforce resources securely.
-4. Next, follow the instructions in **[Destinations](https://dlthub.com/docs/destinations/duckdb)** to add credentials for your chosen destination.
+4. Next, follow the instructions in [Destinations](https://dlthub.com/docs/destinations/duckdb) to add credentials for your chosen destination.
 This will ensure that your data is properly routed to its final destination.

 ## Run the pipeline example

 1. Install the necessary dependencies by running the following command:

     ```bash
     pip install -r requirements.txt
     ```

 2. Now the pipeline can be run by using the command:

     ```bash
     python3 salesforce_pipeline.py
     ```

 3. To make sure that everything is loaded as expected, use the command:

     ```bash
     dlt pipeline <pipeline_name> show
     ```

     For example, the pipeline_name for the above pipeline is `salesforce`, you may also use any custom name instead.

 ## Customizations